 She blurted out her information – General Shields planned to march his army from Front Royal leaving only a token force behind.
 The town was undefended, it was there for the taking – General Jackson must come at once!

-In doing so, he prevented them from reinforcing General George McClellan’s proposed, march on Richmond and secured the Shenandoah Valley with its vital harvest for Robert E Lee’s Confederate Army of Northern Virginia - and Belle Boyd played a pivotal role.
+In doing so, he prevented them from reinforcing General George McClellan’s proposed, march on Richmond and secured the Shenandoah Valley with its vital harvest for Robert E Lee’s Confederate Army of Northern Virginia.

 On 23 May, Jackson’s entire army 14,000 strong converged on Front Royal.
 As they did so Belle ran out to greet them shouting as bullets tore through her skirt – the Yankees are very few, charge now and you will catch them all.